 Teaching Customer Service Skills

 We all know when we get poor customer service but do you stop to think how often you get good customer service?
-This was, I believe one of the reasons I was hired for the job, my customer service skills were excellent.
+I was hired as a trainer because my customer service skills were excellent.
 I put this down to growing up in the USA where customer service is or was very good.
-When I arrived in the UK in the early 80s, customer service was non existent.
+When I arrived in the UK in the early 80s, customer service was nonexistent.
 They would merely ring up the purchase and put their hand out for the money.
 It was shocking.

 One of my roles as a trainer was to ensure the staff always provided good customer service.
-I was often seen discreetly near a checkout or around a corner with a clipboard ticking off a form for all the staff who had contact with customers.
+I was often seen discreetly near a checkout or around a corner with a clipboard ticking off a form for all the team who had contact with customers.
 At the cash register, this is always checked as well.
-Besides remembering all the codes, of various fruits and vegetables the attendant should be able to ring through 19 items a minute whilst being pleasant and carrying on a conversation with the customer.
+Besides remembering all the codes of various fruits and vegetables, the attendant should be able to ring through 19 items a minute while being pleasant and carrying on a conversation with the customer.

-The information I gathered on the employee, for their customer service performance, went into their personal folders for the twice-yearly performance report which is done by their manager.
+The information I gathered on the employee for their customer service performance went into their folders for the twice-yearly performance report, which their manager does.
 Often it was the manager who would request a check.
-This could have been from a telephone complaint, or they simply felt the employee wasn't working as well as they could.
-If this was the case, they would be sent to me or the other trainer for a refresher course.
+This could have been from a telephone complaint, or they felt the employee wasn't working as well as they could.
+If this was the case, their manager sent them to the other trainer or me for a refresher course.